tokenaussie/Uniswap_Analysis/README.md

 * What have been the major trends and innovations of this domain over the last 5-10 years?

     1. Moving from traditional centralised finance to crypotocurrencies.
-    2. Decentralised Exchanges gaining popularity over centralised exchanges
+    2. Decentralised Crypto Exchanges gaining popularity over centralised Crypto exchanges

 * What are the other major companies in this domain?
-    1. Sushiswap (forked version of Sushiswap) <sup>8</sup>
+    1. SushiSwap (forked version of Uniswap) <sup>8</sup>
     2. Aave
     3. 1inch
     4. Binance